 A disabled child is eligible for a direct payment if he/she is eligible for a service.
 Payments will be paid into a Pre Paid Account (PPA) which you will be able to use in the same way as a current account.
 Eligibility is determined by assessment of the child and family's needs.
 If you are interested in direct payments, talk to your social worker or family support worker.
-For more information and advice contact Surrey Independent Living Council (SILC) and refer to their leaflets about direct payments on the SILC Fast Facts page.
+For more information and advice contact Surrey Independent Living Council (SILC) and refer to their guide about direct payments.

 Disability Living Allowance (DLA)

 This is a tax-free benefit for children and adults who need help with personal care or have walking difficulties because they are physically or mentally disabled.
 Visit Gov.uk for more information, eligibility and how to claim DLA.